 The Observatory has a number of historic and modern telescopes, which can be viewed at public events.
 You can listen to audio clips about them by clicking the links below.

-The Lockyer telescope was built in 1871 for Norman Lockyer, to contain the 6¼ inch lens from his previous one which was home-made.
+The Lockyer telescope was built in 1871 for Norman Lockyer by Thomas Cooke & Sons, to contain the 6¼ inch lens from his previous telescope which was home-made.
 Lockyer used the telescope to make his discoveries about the composition of the Sun in 1868.

-The Kensington Telescope was built in 1881 for the Solar Physics Observatory in London, where Norman Lockyer was a director.
+The Kensington Telescope was built by Thomas Cooke & Sons in 1881 for the Solar Physics Observatory in London, where Norman Lockyer was a director.
 It was installed at the Observatory in Sidmouth when it was first established in 1912.
-It consists of two telescope tubes, a 10 inch for observing and a 9 inch for spectroscopy.
+It consists of two telescope tubes, a 10 inch for observing and a 9 inch for spectroscopy and plate glass photography.
+The mount is driven by the original clockwork motor.

 The McClean Telescope was donated by Francis McClean in 1912.
 It is a Grubb refractor built in 1897, consisting of a 12 inch tube with a prism and attachment for a plate glass camera, and a 10 inch for observing.